-Once we run out it’s gone forever though, so if you’re thinking of getting a MONKEY BONES we’d encourage you to do so sooner rather than later to avoid missing out on one of the last chances you've got.
+There is a limited amount of frozen semen remaining, but once we run out it’s gone forever though so if you’re thinking of breeding a MONKEY BONES we’d encourage you to do so sooner rather than later to avoid missing out.

-Mindful of the extra costs incurred by breeders when they serve their mares with frozen semen, goStallions dropped the Stud Fee for MONKEY BONES and has kept it down; in 2017/18 he's available for the very affordable fee of $2000 + GST (and it's pay on live foal).
+Mindful of the extra costs incurred by breeders when they serve their mares with frozen semen, goStallions has always kept the Stud Fee for MONKEY BONES down but in 2018/19 he's the cheapest he's ever been - just $1000 + GST (and it's pay on live foal).

 MONKEY BONES offers breeders the proven cross of Andover Hall over a Valley Victory dam, one which is also available via our other trotting stallion THE PRES.